 How to deal with regression in potty training?

-One of the main causes of potty regression in children is thearrival of a new family member: a little brother or sister.
+One of the main causes of potty training regression in children is thearrival of a new family member: a little brother or sister.
 Some children see this arrival as rivalry, and feel jealous.
 They'll want to win back their parents' attention, and this can sometimes have an impact on the child's hygiene.

 Stress and changing habits

-Fear of toilets
+Fear of the toilet

-Constipation or urinary tract infections
+Constipation or urinary infections

 Medical causes can also lead to a regression in potty training.
 For example, if your child suffers from a urinary infection, bladder control becomes more difficult and painful.

-Finally, some (often older) children are so busy playing that they end up going to the toilet far too late.
+Finally, some children (often older) are so busy playing that they end up going to the toilet far too late.

-• If your child has an accident (or two) within a week, but is potty-trained again the following week ;
+- If your child has an accident (or two) within a week, but is potty-trained again the following week;

-• Your child is three years old and has a few accidents after 8 months of being potty trained;
+- Your child is three years old and has a few accidents after 8 months of being potty-trained;

-• Your child forgets to go to the toilet because he's fully absorbed in the activity he's doing.
+- Your child forgets to go to the toilet because he's fully absorbed in the activity he's doing.

 Regression can be distinguished by its non-isolated, non-occasional nature.
 Your child will have accidents over several weeks, even though he or she has been potty-trained for some time.